empire-medical/openapi-validator/README.md

 Validate data against [openapi v3 spec](https://github.com/OAI/OpenAPI-Specification)

+## Features

+1. Checks for required fields
+2. Checks types
+3. Supports nested structures
+4. Supports discriminator
+5. Supports allOf, anyOf
+6. Supports nullable
+7. Resolves local references (components)

+Unlike Dredd it does not require examples and does not check that data matches examples

 ## Requirements

 Your openapi spec has to be valid, You can use [Speccy](https://github.com/wework/speccy) to check Your schema first